WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 This ensures that only with knowledge of the correct private key can this coin be send to a new address.
 This chain of links between inputs being spent and outputs being generated is verified by every full node, and stored on the timechain.

+### Why is coin control so important?
+Satoshis, the base currency in the Bitcoin network, are fungible units of account.
+It's just a number that shows how much value is being transfered, and the number `100` is "the same" any time the number `100` is used.
+The 9000 sats you spend on stickers are equal to the 9000 sats you spend on coffee.
+Just like 1 gram of gold atoms are equal to any other 1 gram of gold atoms.

+However, the unspent transaction outputs, the coins that hold the satoshi, they are not fungible.
+Every UTXO is a unique snowflake that has it's own transaction history, as well as an independent spending condition.
+The coin worth 2 bitcoin and locked by Alice's public key is not the same as the UTXO worth 5 bitcoin locked by the 2-of-3 multi signature of Bob, Charlie and David.
+So when sending bitcoin, it's important to consider which actual outputs are being send in the transaction.

+It might be a problem when Alice sends the coin she received for a months worth of labor, in exchange for a coffee in Bob's store.
+Now Bob knows the amount Alice gets paid, and this is none of his business.
+Alice can protect herself against this by using a CoinJoin UTXO, because now Bob can not know the previous transactions from Alice.

 ### Why does Wasabi choose a new random node every time I send a transaction?

 When you broadcast a transaction from a full node, that transaction is flooded into the network.